 First, let's cover the calculation:

-- Divide your weight (in kilograms) by your height (in meters).
+- Divide your weight (kilograms) by height (meters).

 - Divide the answer by your height again to get your BMI.